Cosys-Lab/Cosys-AirSim/docs/settings.md

     * When `PixelsAsFloat` is true, image is saved as [pfm](pfm.md) file instead of png file.
     * `VehicleName` option allows you to specify separate cameras for individual vehicles.
 If the `Cameras` element isn't present, `Scene` image from the default camera of each vehicle will be recorded.
     * If you don't want to record any images and just the vehicle's physics data, then specify the `Cameras` element but leave it empty, like this: `"Cameras": []`
+    * add the field `Annotation`, a string allowing you to specify the annotation layer to use for the camera.
+This is only if using the Annotation camera type for `ImageType`.
 For example, the `Cameras` element below records scene & segmentation images for `Car1` & scene for `Car2`-

 ```json